Graduate Program Coordinators Handbook

 COMPREHENSIVE EXAMS AND CANDIDACY

 All doctoral degree students must successfully complete a comprehensive examination.
 The rules related to eligibility to take the exam are given in the Graduate Catalog.
 Included in the Appendix is a form to be used to request authorization for taking a comprehensive exam.
-Once a student has passed the comprehensive exam, he or she becomes a candidate for a doctoral degree.
+Once a student has passed the comprehensive exam, they become a candidate for a doctoral degree.
 A candidate is required to be continuously enrolled for at least 3 hours during two semesters within a calendar year.

 18 HOUR DISSERTATION POLICY AND CONTINUOUS ENROLLMENT